nicklockwood/iVersion/README.md

 	- (void)iVersionVersionCheckDidFailWithError:(NSError *)error;

-This is called if the version check failed due to network issues or because the remote versions plist file was missing or corrupt.
+This is called if the version check failed due to network issues or because the remote versions Plist file was missing or corrupt.

 	- (void)iVersionDidDetectNewVersion:(NSString *)version details:(NSString *)versionDetails;